A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 and $x=A+f(B+\varphi(x))$ to get

 However, Monsieur R. S. then attempts to reverse the process, using the divergent sum to deduce the ``equation" $x=1-2x$, from which he concludes that $x=\tfrac{1}{3}$.
 His argument that

-sums to $\tfrac{1}{2} a$ was one of many in a debate, reaching back to the early 18th century, about how to deal with divergent infinite sums ; see for instance the Wikipedia entry on Grandi's series at \url{http://en.wikipedia.org/wiki/History_of_Grandi's_series}.

-(It seems possible that this paper is the work of Henri Gerner Schmidten .
+sums to $\tfrac{1}{2} a$ was one of many in a debate, reaching back to the early 18th century, about how to deal with divergent infinite sums ; see for instance the \href{https://en.wikipedia.org/wiki/History_of_Grandi's_series}{Wikipedia} entry on Grandi's series .\footnote{It seems possible that this paper is the work of Henri Gerner Schmidten .
 As shown by two of the three papers credited to him here, Schmidten appears diffident about revealing his full name.
-He also seems to be the most prominent proponent of successive substitution during this time period.
-The work of {``M.~R.~S."} fits nicely into the sequence of papers by Schmidten in the decade preceding and including 1830.)
+He also seems to be a prominent proponent of successive substitution during this time period.
+The work of {``M.~R.~S."} fits nicely into the sequence of papers by Schmidten in the decade preceding and including 1830.}